adaltas/node-shell/README.md

   A list of possible and accepted values.
 * `required` (boolean)
   Whether or not this option must always be present.
+* `run` (function|string)
+  Execute a function or the function return by a module, provide the params object as first argument and pass the returned value.
 * `shortcut` (char)
   Single character alias for the option name.
 * `type` (string)